-1. The right to understand the grading process at Haskell.

-2. The right to an education that may take into consideration Native American or Alaska Native values and that incorporates applicable Federal and Tribal constitutional and statutory protections for individuals.

-3. The right to be free from unreasonable search and seizure of their persons or property, to a reasonable degree of privacy, and to a safe and secure environment.

-4. The right to make decisions for themselves where appropriate.

-5. The right to freedom of religion and culture.

-6. The right to freedom of speech and expression so long as the expression does not unreasonably disrupt the educational process or endanger the health or safety of the students or others.

-7. The right to freedom of the press, except where material in student publications is libelous, slanderous, or obscene.
+- 1. The right to understand the grading process at Haskell. - 2.
+The right to an education that may take into consideration Native American or Alaska Native values and that incorporates applicable Federal and Tribal constitutional and statutory protections for individuals. - 3.
+The right to be free from unreasonable search and seizure of their persons or property, to a reasonable degree of privacy, and to a safe and secure environment. - 4.
+The right to make decisions for themselves where appropriate. - 5.
+The right to freedom of religion and culture. - 6.
+The right to freedom of speech and expression, subject to the Free Expression Statement in Section I. - 7.
+The right to freedom of the press, except where material in student publications is libelous, slanderous, or obscene.

-8. The right to peaceably assemble and to petition for the redress of grievances.

-9. The right to freedom from harassment or discrimination based on sex, race, color, national origin, religion, ancestry, sexual orientation, disability, or, as specified by law, age, veteran status, marital or parental status, or degree of Indian blood.

-10. The right to due process.
+- 8. The right to peaceably assemble and to petition for the redress of grievances. - 9.
+The right to freedom from harassment or discrimination based on sex, race, color, national origin, religion, ancestry, sexual orientation, disability, or, as specified by law, age, veteran status, marital or parental status, or degree of Indian blood. - 10.
+The right to due process.
 Every student, student organization, and campus organization is entitled to due process and appeal in every instance of disciplinary action for alleged violation of Haskell expectations.
-Please see Code of Conduct section on page 24.
-A student or organization may waive the right to a hearing and use the alternative dispute resolution system or may choose to admit responsibility for misconduct and accept disciplinary sanctions from Haskell.

-11. The right to reschedule examinations and tests, other than final examinations, which occur on mandated religious holidays or during traditional cultural ceremonies, provided that the students notify their instructors at the beginning of the semester.

-12. The right to have respect for his/her property.

-13. The right to have student representation in the decision-making and policy forming groups.

-14. The right to be notified of proposed changes to student responsibility and academic policies.
+Please see Code of Conduct section on page - 24.
+A student or organization may waive the right to a hearing and use the alternative dispute resolution system or may choose to admit responsibility for misconduct and accept disciplinary sanctions from Haskell. - 11.
+The right to reschedule examinations and tests, other than final examinations, which occur on mandated religious holidays or during traditional cultural ceremonies, provided that the students notify their instructors at the beginning of the semester. - 12.
+The right to have respect for his/her property. - 13.
+The right to have student representation in the decision-making and policy forming groups. - 14.
+The right to be notified of proposed changes to student responsibility and academic policies.